 This will order the NBOs according to their populations (diagonal density matrix elements), from most highly to least occupied.
-For example, this command would typically put core orbitals before valence bonds, and valence
+Checkpointing of occupancy-sorted NAOs or NLMOs would be accomplished with the corresponding "AONAO=CS" and "AONLMO=CS" keywords.

 Occupancy sorting typically brings the most important correlating orbitals into the active-space window around the "Fermi level."
 For present purposes the Fermi level can be described as the dividing line between the highest occupied $(n{occ} = N_e/2)$ and lowest unoccupied $(n{occ} + 1)$ orbital, i.e., that between the least-occupied Lewis NBO (usually, a high-energy lone pair or bond) and the most-occupied non-Lewis NBO (usually, a valence antibond).